Siebel Field Service Guide > Scheduling Using Siebel Scheduler >

 - Activities with the Locked Schedule and Lock Assignment check boxes not selected

-If 2 activities that are both locked for schedule and assignment overlap, only the first attempted activity is scheduled.
+If 2 activities that are both locked for schedule and assignment overlap, then only the first attempted activity is scheduled.
 The second is set as unscheduled.

 When loading, the ABS generally attempts to insert the activities exactly as they are stored in the Siebel database.
-If nothing changes (same employees, same schedules, no manual changes), the activities in the cache are exactly the same.
-However, if changes occur, the ABS attempts to reschedule activities.
+If nothing changes (same employees, same schedules, no manual changes), then the activities in the cache are exactly the same.
+However, if changes occur, then the ABS attempts to reschedule activities.
 After the initial load completes, the ABS uses the following rules to reschedule any remaining appointments:

 - The Earliest Start and Latest Start fields are considered.